lgueye/lgueye.github.io/_drafts/2019-10-20-platform-developer-episode-0.md

 title: Platform developer: episode 0
 ---

-Hello everybody welcome back to the `Platform developer` series.
-In this episode we'll be describing the steps required to implement a platform component.
+Hello everybody welcome to the `Platform developer` series.
+In this series I'm willing to share my past experience on building quite a few platform components.
+I tried to follow the same development steps for all my components which I'll share with you in this series.
+This episode will describe the rationale behind each step.

-After implementing numerous infrastructure components, the experience shows that, no matter the component, we can always breakdown its implementation in 5 main steps:
+The experience shows that, no matter the component, we can always breakdown its initial implementation in 5 main steps:

 - provision
 - secure